zongyi0311/o-ran-background-knowledge/daily-log.md

 ## 2025/06/26
 **Short-term Goals**
--  Prepare for TOEIC and take mock exams
+-  Prepare for TOEIC(6/29) and take mock exams